vuejs/v2.vuejs.org/src/v2/api/index.md

 - **Details:**

   Causes a component to be stateless (no `data`) and instanceless (no `this` context).
-They are simply a `render` function that returns virtual nodes making them much cheaper to render.
+They are only a `render` function that returns virtual nodes making them much cheaper to render.

 - **See also:** [Functional Components](../guide/render-function.html#Functional-Components)